The Women by Kristen Hannah

-Historical fiction writer, Kristen Hannah, highlights the untold story of female nurses serving in Vietnam and dives deep into the PTSD and grief impact in traumatic death
+Historical fiction writer, Kristen Hannah, highlights the untold story of female nurses serving in Vietnam and dives deep into the impact of PTSD on grief.

 “How did you get through grief, how did you want to live again when you couldn't imagine what that life could be, how you could be happy again?
 It was a question that hadn't occurred to her before.”